codecleveland/manifesto/README.md

 ### Inclusive
 Objective: Be welcoming to new members of the community and help them navigate the local tech scene.

-### A Word about Startups
-It's pretty easy to throw around startups and tech in the same conversation, but the truth is, they're two separate beasts and should be treated as such.
-There's tons of support available for startups in the NEO area (think TechPint, StartMart, FlashStarts, LaunchHouse, etc.) However, not everyone wants to be a part of the Next Big Thing™ or learn how to raise seed money.

-We're glad to support NEO's startup culture, but it is important for the community to be cognizant of this distinction up front.

 ## Objectives

 ### Branding